Dadar railway station: Structure

-Dadar railway station has 14 platforms, In that, 7 platforms consist of the Western side which is two platforms of the slow suburban route, three platforms of the fast suburban route and the last two platforms are the terminus of the Suburban and Long Distance trains which are also known as Dadar Midtown Terminus.
+Dadar railway station has 14 platforms.
+The first 7 platforms are for the Western side which consists of two platforms for the slow suburban route, three platforms for the fast suburban route, and the last two platforms as the terminus of the Suburban and Long Distance trains which are also known as Dadar Midtown Terminus.
+The platforms are numbered from 1 to 7.

-The remaining 7 platforms consist of the Central line, which is of two platforms on the slow suburban route, three platforms are on the fast suburban route with middle-fast suburban terminal, and the last two platforms are the terminus of long-distance trains which is also known as Dadar Central Terminus or Dadar Terminus.
+The remaining 7 platforms are for the Central line, which consists of two platforms for the slow suburban route, three platforms for the fast suburban route with middle-fast suburban terminal, and the last two platforms as the terminus of long-distance trains which are also known as Dadar Central Terminus or Dadar Terminus.
+The platforms are numbered from 8 to 14, previously having been numbered from 1 to 7.

 This railway station is well connected with multiple walk ways and bridges for easier access of passengers crossing on either side.